 - The future source of reticulated water supply for Richmond, Brightwater and Mapua and associated rural extensions if the Waimea Community Dam does not proceed.
-Options are being developed and assessed at present. - Frequency and duration of dry weather and the long term impact on reticulated water supplies. - Major Industrial Water Users (IWU) and provision of water to some Nelson South properties - it is assumed that the IWUs and properties in Nelson South will continue to require the same amount of water that is currently being provided.

-The impact improved age and condition data for water assets will have on the Council's forward works programme.
+Options are being developed and assessed at present. - Frequency and duration of dry weather and the long term impact on reticulated water supplies. - Major Industrial Water Users (IWU) and provision of water to some Nelson South properties - it is assumed that the IWUs and properties in Nelson South will continue to require the same amount of water that is currently being provided. - The impact improved age and condition data for water assets will have on the Council's forward works programme.
 This information may significantly affect renewal forecasts in the future.

-- Significant failures may occur due to deferred renewals or because of inadequate age and condition data for some assets, increasing operations and maintenance costs and customer dissatisfaction, and potentially requiring renewal funds to be brought forward. - Mapua growth or repair costs may require pipe upgrade project to be brought forward. - Higher than forecast growth in Richmond South or West may require reticulation and storage works to be brought forward. - Groundwater contamination in Motueka may require the full reticulation project to be brought forward.
+- Significant failures may occur due to deferred renewals or because of inadequate age and condition data for some assets, increasing operations and maintenance costs and customer dissatisfaction, and potentially requiring renewal funds to be brought forward. - Mapua growth or repair costs may require pipe upgrade project to be brought forward. - Higher than forecast growth in Richmond South or West may require reticulation and storage works to be brought forward. - Groundwater contamination in Motueka may require the full reticulation project to be brought forward. - Industrial Water Users may reduce their demand, leading to significant drop in demand and operational income.